-How to Create a Floor to Ceiling Chalkboard on a Wall
+How to Paint a Chalkboard Wall – Floor to Ceiling

 After the paint was dry and I seasoned the chalkboard to prevent “ghosting”, I placed the chalk holder jars and the OPEN/CLOSED sign back on the wall to add dimension.

-I could not be happier with not only having a large canvas to draw on again, but I also love how the black wall looks.
+I could not be happier with my new large drawing canvas.
+I like to create new drawings for each season.
+I also love how the black wall looks.
 It adds visual interest where there was once none.
 It also visually separates the open concept between the kitchen and living room while taking up zero space.

-Step By Step: How to Paint a Floor to Ceiling Chalkboard Wall
+How to Paint a Chalkboard Wall – Floor to Ceiling

 supplies needed: